nick-nack-attack/rmbr-me-app/README.md

 ## Description
 This is for remembering stuff about people you care about.

-You create people and attached rmbrs (notes) to them.
+Users can create people and attached rmbrs (notes) to them to enhance their relationships and awareness.
-`Rmbr` is the branding name for a note about someone.
+`Rmbr` is the brand name for a note about someone; a `rmbr` is a note to remember something about someone.

 ## Live Site
 [rmbrme](https://rmbrme.now.sh)